Disappearance of Kristen Modafferi: Later developments

-In 2015, an independent search of the house Modafferi had been living in when she disappeared was completed; during the search, a cadaver dog with a "world-class" reputation alerted to the presence of human remains in the basement.
+In 2015, an independent search of the house Modafferi had been living in when she disappeared was completed; during the search, a cadaver dog with a "world-class" reputation detected the presence of human remains in the basement.
 Paul Dostie, a former Mammoth Lakes police sergeant and owner of the dog, suggested that Oakland police excavate a concrete slab in the basement, and proposed that Modafferi's roommates at the time be re-interviewed by law enforcement.
 Dr. Arpad Vass, a forensic anthropologist from the University of Tennessee, visited the house in February 2017 and scanned the area with a proprietary device he developed which detects human decomposition chemicals.
 The device pinpointed between 274 Jayne Avenue and the house next door, 278 Jayne Avenue.
 Dostie stated that the results of these searches likely indicated a crime scene rather than a burial; aside from the concrete slab, the home's basement floor consists of hard-packed clay which would be difficult to dig with a standard shovel.
 Additionally, a chemical signature denoting the presence of human blood was discovered near a concrete slab at the base of porch steps at the 278 Jayne Avenue residence; according to Dostie and Vass, DNA testing revealed that the decomposing material matched that of Bob and Debbie Modafferi, who had provided samples for testing.

 In response to the findings of Dostie and Vass, the Oakland Police's public information officer Felicia Aisthorpe stated that their findings needed to be confirmed by the city police, and claimed the information had yet to be delivered to the police department: "At this time, the information we need from Dr. Vass to collect samples for his 'human decomposition' testing has not been forwarded to the department.
 Additionally, no information regarding the more recent blood testing conducted on the porch has been disclosed to the department."
 Dostie and Vass denied this to be the case, stating that the Oakland Police Department had enough data to undertake their own tests.
-Vass stated: "All OPD needs to do is bring their own dogs out to that site and see what happens," Vass wrote in an email earlier this month.
+Vass stated: "All OPD needs to do is bring their own dogs out to that site and see what happens," Vass wrote in an email.
 "I am quite sure that Paul also told OPD how to look for human specific VOCs (volatile organic compounds) in collected soil samples.
 All you need is a GC-MS (gas chromatograph coupled with a mass spectrometer) which every university or crime lab in the world have.
 The procedure is very straight-forward."